-Since respondents were permitted to select more than one category, the sum of all categories may exceed 100%.
-Out of the 445 respondents who indicated they used at least one of these substances, 188 (42.2%) reported using two or more substances.
-Excluded from calculations are nine individuals who reported using at least one of the listed substances as well none of the listed substances
+- Included in calculations but not presented in this figure are 120 individuals (27.0%) who selected none and 3 (0.7%) who selected other. - selected with a select more than one category, the sum of all categories may exceed 100%.
+Out of the 45 respondents who indicated they used at least one of these substances, 188 (42.2%) reported using two or more substances. - substances.

+Excluded from calculations are nine individuals who reported using at least one of the listed substances as well none of the listed substances.